jezberg/jezberg.github.io/_pages/outreach_otheractivities.md

 ## Reviewing

-- I have been a conference reviewer (member of the program committee) at CP 2021-22, CPAIOR 2021, SAT 2020-23, AAAI 2019-23, IJCAI 2019-23 TACAS 2021, IJCAI-DEMOS 2020-21, POS 2020-21
+- I have been a conference reviewer (member of the program committee) at CP 2021-22 & 2024, CPAIOR 2021, 2024, SAT 2020-24, AAAI 2019-24,
+  IJCAI 2019-24 TACAS 2021, IJCAI-DEMOS 2020-21, POS 2020-21 and 2024, UAI 2024, and ECAI 2024.
-- I have been a reviewer for [Artificial Intelligence Journal](https://www.sciencedirect.com/journal/artificial-intelligence), [Journal of Artificial Intelligence Research](https://www.jair.org/index.php/jair), [Journal of Logic and Computation](https://academic.oup.com/logcom), [International Journal of Approximate Reasoning](https://www.sciencedirect.com/journal/international-journal-of-approximate-reasoning).
+- I have been a reviewer for [Artificial Intelligence Journal](https://www.sciencedirect.com/journal/artificial-intelligence), [Journal of Artificial Intelligence Research](https://www.jair.org/index.php/jair), [Journal of Logic and Computation](https://academic.oup.com/logcom), [International Journal of Approximate Reasoning](https://www.sciencedirect.com/journal/international-journal-of-approximate-reasoning), [Journal on Satisfiability, Boolean Modeling and Computation](https://jsatjournal.org/), and [Acta Informatica](https://link.springer.com/journal/236).

+## Competition Organizing

+- SInce 2019 I have been one of the organizer of the annual [MaxSAT Evaluations](https://maxsat-evaluations.github.io/), the de-facto international event for evaluating the performance of state-of-the-art MaxSAT solvers.